Commercial Planning & SID List

-- All business of the list will be conducted remotely, except matters involving personal litigants or where it is demonstrated by a party seeking a physical hearing that the interests of justice so require.
+(10) All business of the list will be conducted remotely, except where it is demonstrated by a party seeking a physical hearing that the interests of justice so require.

-- Unless otherwise directed, reserved judgments will be delivered by electronic publication on courts.ie.
-Judgments will appear in the Legal Diary, for record purposes, as for publication on a given date but parties should not attend court either physically or remotely for that purpose.
+(1) Unless otherwise directed, reserved judgments will be delivered by electronic publication on courts.ie.
+Parties are not required to attend court either physically or remotely for such purpose.